 Morey, O., 2010.
 Loving care for a person with dementia: from phenomenological findings to lifeworld theatre.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: